Riminder/hrflow-connectors/CONTRIBUTING.md

 **Welcome to `hrflow-connectors` contributor's guide.**

-We thank you for your interest in contributing to our open source project `hrflow-connectors`.
+We thank you for your interest in contributing to our open source project [hrflow-connectors](https://github.com/Riminder/hrflow-connectors).
 Contribution guidelines are listed below.
-If you don't know where or how to start contributing, we recommend reading the project documentation and test for yourself the already existing connectors to get a grasp of the logic behind them and how they work.
-We also recommend reading and familiarizing with the hrflow developers documentation `https://developers.hrflow.ai/reference/authentication`.
+If you don't know where or how to start contributing, we recommend reading the project [documentation](https://github.com/Riminder/hrflow-connectors/blob/master/DOCUMENTATION.md) and test for yourself the already existing connectors to get a grasp of the logic behind them and how they work.
+We also recommend reading and familiarizing with the [hrflow developers documentation](https://developers.hrflow.ai/reference/authentication).
 We welcome any contributions from the community big or small.

 ## Code of conduct
 Please notice, all users and contributors are expected to be **open,